Mulan

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Young Mulan chases a chicken across village rooftops, displaying her chi powers and fearless nature.
 She's spirited but out of step with societal expectations for women..
-Significantly, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 13 minutes when The Emperor's decree arrives: one man from each family must join the Imperial Army to fight the Rouran invasion led by Böri Khan.
 Mulan's disabled father is conscripted..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 56 minutes, the Midpoint arrives at 48% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat The army faces a devastating ambush in the mountains.
+Notably, this crucial beat The army faces a devastating ambush in the mountains.
 Mulan uses her chi to trigger an avalanche, saving her battalion but getting wounded.
 False defeat: her identity may be exposed when treated for injuries., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 91 minutes initiates the final act resolution at 79% of the runtime.
 Mulan removes her armor and returns to the Imperial City as herself—no disguise.
 She warns the Emperor and her former battalion of the attack, now fighting as her true self with full chi power unleashed., demonstrating the transformation achieved throughout the journey.